mvdogan/NeonkNN/README.md

 # NeonkNN

-Use `python kNNskl.py` to run scikit-learn kNN on Neon
+Use `python main.py k block_size filename` to run scikit-learn kNN on Neon

 ##### To do (Updated on 12/07/15):